SystemsApproach/book/security/trend.rst

-Microsegmentation stands in contrast to traditional approaches to segmenting networks, in which large sets of machines would connect to a “zone” and firewalls would be used to filter traffic passing between zones.
-While this made for relatively simple network configuration, it meant that lots of machines would be in the same zone even if there was no need for them to communicate.
-Furthermore, the complexity of firewall rules would grow over time as more and more rules would need to be added to describe the traffic allowed to pass from one zone to another.
+Microsegmentation stands in contrast to traditional approaches to segmenting networks, in which large sets of machines connect to a “zone” and firewalls are used to filter traffic passing between zones.
+While this makes for relatively simple network configuration, it means that lots of machines are in the same zone even if there was no need for them to communicate.
+Furthermore, the complexity of firewall rules grows over time as more and more rules need to be added to describe the traffic allowed to pass from one zone to another.

-By contrast, SDN allows for the creation of precisely defined virtual networks that determine both which machines can communicate with each other and how they can do so.
+By contrast, SDN allows for the creation of precisely defined virtual networks—microsegments—that determine both which machines can communicate with each other and how they can do so.
 For example, a three-tier application can have its own microsegmentation policy which states:  machines in the web-facing tier of the application can talk to the machines in the application tier on some set of specified ports, but web-facing machines may not talk to each other.
-This is a policy that was difficult to implement in the past, because all the web-facing machines would sit on the same network segment.
+This is a policy that was difficult to implement in the past;instead all the web-facing machines would sit on the same network segment, free to communicate with each other.

-Prior to microsegmentation, the complexity of configuring segments was such that machines from many applications would likely sit on the same segment, creating opportunities for an attack to spread from one application to another.
+The complexity of configuring segments was the reason that machines from many applications would likely sit on the same segment, creating opportunities for an attack to spread from one application to another.
 The lateral movement of attacks within datacenters has been well documented as a key strategy of successful cyberattacks over many years.

 Consider the arrangement of VMs and the firewall in :numref:`Figure %s
 <fig-standard-firewall>`.
 Suppose that we wanted to put VM A and VM B in different segments
-and apply a firewall rule for traffic going from VM A to VM B. We have to prevent VM A from sending traffic directly to VM B. To do this, would have to configure two VLANs in the physical network, connect A to one of them, and B to the other, and then configure the routing such that the path from the first VLAN to the second passed through the firewall.
-If at some point VM A was moved to another server, we’d then have to make sure the appropriate VLAN reached *that* server, connect VM A to it, and ensure that the routing configuration was still forcing traffic through the firewall.
-This situation may seem a little contrived, but it demonstrates why microsegmentation was effectively impossible to manage before the arrival of SDN.
+and apply a firewall rule for traffic going from VM A to VM B. We have to prevent VM A from sending traffic directly to VM B. To do this, we could configure two VLANs in the physical network, connect A to one of them, and B to the other, and then configure the routing such that the path from the first VLAN to the second passes through the firewall.
+If at some point VM A was moved to another server, we’d then have to make sure the appropriate VLAN reached *that* server, connect VM A to it, and ensure that the routing configuration still forces traffic through the firewall.
+This situation may seem a little contrived, but it demonstrates why microsegmentation was challenging to implement before the arrival of SDN.
 By contrast, SDN allows the firewall function to be implemented in each virtual switch (vS in the figure).
 Thus, traffic from VM A to VM B passes through the firewall without any special routing configuration.
 It is the job of the SDN controller to create the appropriate firewall rule to enforce the desired isolation between VM A and VM B (and deal with movements of VM A and VM B if they occur).
-There is no magic, but SDN gave us a new tool to make a finer degree of isolation much easier to manage.
+There is no magic, but SDN gives us a new tool to make a finer degree of isolation much easier to manage.